Garda Public Order Unit: Vehicles

-The Public Order Unit does not operate any specialist armoured vehicles, instead relying on a fleet of refitted commercial vans.
-These Ford Transit vehicles typically are longer wheelbase versions of the standard Transit van used by gardaí for patrol and lacking a prisoner cage, with Public Order Unit markings.
+The Public Order Unit operates two Iveco water cannon trucks, which were delivered in February 2025 as part of a €3.2 million upgrade in public order policing following the 2023 Dublin riot.
+The water cannons hold up to 5,200 l of water, which can be expelled through two nozzles on the roof of the vehicle.
+The vehicle also has a large speaker mounded to the cab to broadcast messages.
+Prior to their delivery, arrangements were made with the Police Service of Northern Ireland to hire two of their Somati RCV9000 GINAF water cannons at short notice.

-Formerly, Transit vans were equipped with a raisable and removable windscreen protection cage and removable cages fitted over other windows, however vehicles ordered in 2015 to replace the severely aged 2007 fleet lack these features leaving them open to damage from projectiles.
+The Public Order Unit also has a fleet of refitted commercial vans.
+These Ford Transit vehicles are typically longer wheelbase versions of the standard Ford Transit van used by gardaí for patrol.
+They do not have a prisoner cage and carry Public Order Unit markings.
+Previously, Transit vans were equipped with a raiseable and removable windscreen protection cage and removable cages fitted over other windows.
+However, vehicles ordered in 2015, to replace the aging 2007 fleet, opted instead for specially designed and strengthened windscreens.

-The DMR South Central Division Public Order Unit, operating from Pearse Street Garda Station, operate a Fiat Ducato van for patrol and public order incidents.
-This vehicle is used for weekend public order patrols.
+As part of the upgrade of the Garda Public Order Unit, fifteen additional vans entered service in 2024.
+These new Ford Transit vans are fitted with a raisable windscreen protection cage on the windscreen and cages on the side windows.
+The new vans use Battenberg markings, similar to other newer marked Garda vehicles.

 Deployment

 Typically the unit is only called up for riot situations or pre-planned situations such as major sporting events, protests or large-scale public events such as concerts, St. Patrick's Day or Halloween.
 In some other cases the Public Order unit has been deployed on more frequent or recurring basis during times of increased risk of disturbances.
 Examples include the days preceding high-tension international football games, or during the 2016 build-up to the 1916 Centenary celebrations.